Kyle-MOOC/Conda-Mamba-and-Jupyterlab/README.md

 ```

 ## Conda vs Mamba
-Basically mamba is a drop-in replacement for conda, so you can use mamba as you are using conda with few exception.
+Basically mamba is a drop-in replacement for conda, so you can use mamba as you are using conda with few exceptions:

 - To use `mamba activate` , it need to be initialized by `mamba init`.
 - Instead of `conda search`, we need to `mamba repoquery search`.